SoftwareBrothers/adminjs/tutorials/resource-decorators.md

-AdminBro works quite well with default scaffolding, but what if you want to modify how resources looks like?
+AdminBro works quite well with default scaffolding, but what if you want to modify what the resources look like?
 You can use resource decorators

 ### Resource decorators